ModellingWebLab/deployment/README.md

     vault_email_smtp_host: ' ... '
     vault_email_smtp_user: ' ... '
     vault_email_smtp_password: ' ... '

+Next, create a file `dev-vault-pw` in the `deployment` directory (or wherever you cloned the repository into), and add an aritrary password there.
+Finally, run

+    ansible-vault encrypt --vault-id=dev@dev-vault-pw group_vars/dev/vault.yml

+Now, simply run `vagrant up` within the root folder of this repository.

 You can also change the `django_git_branch` (and/or add further variables) and re-run `vagrant provision` to re-deploy.